nusherjk/nusherjk/README.md

 I am Nusher Jamil Kazi.

 Strong in design and integration  with intuitive problem-solving skills.
 Proficient in PYTHON and DJANGO .
 Passionate about implementing and launching new projects.
-Currently working as an software developer in Mercantile Bank Inhouse Software Development Team in MBL IT Division.
+Currently working as a software developer in Mercantile Bank Inhouse Software Development Team in MBL IT Division.

 - 🔭 I’m currently working on ...
 Deep learning, pattern Recognition, Computer vision, Django Rest framework, python.